mchpTestArea/mchv230vac1.5kw-33ck64mc105-pmsm-foc-pll-pfc/README.md

      <p align="left" >
      <img  src="images/Table_internalopamp.png"width="800"/></p>

 2. Ensure the development board is not powered and it is fully discharged.
 Verify the LEDs **LD1**(Green) and **LD4**(Red) on Power Factor Correction Board and **LD1**(Green) on Motor Control Inverter Board are not glowing.

      <p align="left" >
      <img  src="images/MCHVnotpowered.jpg" width="500"></p>

-3. When the LEDs are turned off, open the top cover of the enclosure and measure the DC Bus voltage across the terminals which reads approximately '0 VDC'.
-If the voltage is greater than 1V, wait until it is completely discharged and then follow the steps from 2.
+3. Remove the thumb screw and open the top cover of the enclosure and measure the DC Bus voltage across the terminals which reads approximately '0 VDC'.
+If the voltage is greater than 1V, wait until it is completely discharged.

-4. Remove the thumb screw and open the top cover of the enclosure.
-Insert the **dsPIC33CK64MC105 Motor Control DIM** into the DIM Interface **connector J2** on the development board.
+4. Insert the **dsPIC33CK64MC105 Motor Control DIM** into the DIM Interface **connector J2** on the development board.
 Make sure the DIM is placed correctly and oriented before going ahead.
 Close the top cover of the enclosure and secure it with the thumb screw.

      <p align="left" >
      <img  src="images/dimconnected.jpg" width="600"/></p>